Site Loader

 Your body and your energy field aren’t just “parts” of you.
 They’re the broadcasters of who you are; your thoughts, feelings and beliefs.
 They’re the very foundation of how you present yourself to the wider world.

-How do you think you present yourself to the world… and how do you actually present yourself?
+How do you think you present yourself to the world and how you do actually present yourself?

-Psychologists have examined this topic, “the presentation of self” in our everyday lives.* We assume that we can control the “self” that we present to our world through our dress, language, and mannerisms.
+Psychologists have examined this topic, “the presentation of self” in our everyday lives * We assume that we can control the “self” that we present to our world through our dress, language, and mannerisms.
 Our thoughts and emotions, on the other hand, we presume are private unless we choose to reveal them.
+That’s not necessarily true.

 Even when you don’t speak, other people can still learn a lot about the type of person you are and what you’re thinking and feeling.
 How do they do this?
 By studying your body language.
-You don’t have to be an expert to learn how to read another’s body language.There are plenty of books on the topic.
+You don’t have to be an expert to learn how to read another’s body language (There are plenty of books on the topic).
+All you have to do is identify the non-verbal messages a person is communicating to the world, regardless of whether or not they’re aware of it.
+For example, facial expressions: a frown indicates sadness and disapproval.
+Physical mannerisms such as fidgetiness suggests impatience; crossed arms indicates resistance or a “show-me” attitude.

-But there is another way to “read” a person that doesn’t involve understanding body language – and that is by reading their energy field.
+But there is another way to “read” a person that doesn’t involve understanding body language, and that is by reading their energy field.
 By combining the two, reading body language and the energy field, you avail yourself of powers of perception and understanding that will serve you well in your professional and social lives and especially in your intimate life.

 More about that in a moment, but first, what is body language exactly?